javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

     $ cd site1.com/ && docker-compose -f docker-compose.site1.ssl.yml up -d
     $ cd site2.com/ && docker-compose -f docker-compose.site2.ssl.yml up -d

-That's it!, a kind of simple setup with ssl integrated that is only limited by the amount of **RAM/CPU** in your machine:
+That's it!, a kind of simple setup with ssl certs that is only limited by the amount of **RAM/CPU** in your machine:

     $ curl https://site1.com